Did you know that you can begin to talk and interact with your child as early as birth?

 About the Author

-Jo Ann Gramlich is a speech-language pathologist who provides evaluation and remediation services for children with communication disorders in the Buffalo Public School District of Western New York.
-She also provides speech language therapy for children in early intervention and preschool programs within Erie County.
-She holds a Master of Science degree in Speech-Language Pathology from the State University of New York College at Buffalo.
+Jo Ann Gramich is an award-winning author and speech-language pathologist who provides evaluation and remediation services for children with communication disorders in early intervention and preschool programs at Pediatric Educational and Diagnostic Services-ECMC, Buffalo, New York.
+She has worked for the Buffalo Public School District of Western New York where she provided speech-language therapy for elementary and middle school-aged children.
+She holds a Master of Science degree in Speech -Language Pathology from the State University of New York College at Buffalo.